Case-study: Department of Education and Training

 Keeping that in mind, we chose to develop each page as a separate window rather than a single scrolling view; the idea was to clearly differentiate the steps in the selection of options, and we felt this was simple, more readable, and provided a sense of satisfaction to the user interacting with the estimator.

 As a whole, the design was kept simple and clean to make sure that the journey through the tool was clear and functional.
-The design’s function was to facilitate the user being able to input their data from simple information (for example, single child in one form of day care) through to the more complex (say, several children in different types of care) while still having an estimator that was able to use whatever data it was given to create an estimate of the assistance based on this data input.
+The design’s function was to facilitate the user being able to input their data from simple information (for example, a single child in one form of daycare) through to the more complex (say, several children in different types of care) while still having an estimator that was able to use whatever data it was given to create an estimate of the assistance based on this data input.

 We felt that this design, with the above structure, was the best way to progress the user through the input fields quickly and efficiently.
 Hooray!

-A final but important aspect of the design of this project was that, because so many different Australians from different demographics would be using this tool, it was essential to make the interface and the overall UX as intuitive and seamless as possible.
+A final but important aspect of the design of this project was that, because so many different Australians from different demographics would be using this tool, it was essential to making the interface and the overall UX as intuitive and seamless as possible.
 Now, that’s no easy task, but we believe we achieved that through our design.
 Lastly, because this tool was for a government website and needed to align with their already-developed best practices, the site (tool) needed to meet WCAG 2.0 web accessibility standards.

 While this project was a bit of a test for our hard-working developers, it also proved to be a great example of what we can achieve.